TreeBASE/treebase/doc/v3/user-story-02-account.md

 ## Navigation Flow

-*TODO: Document how users navigate through these pages*
+*TODO: Document how users navigate through these pages using a mermaid plot referencing explicit pages and widgets*

 ```
 [Any Page] --> [Login Link] --> [Login Page] --> [Authenticated Home]